wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.13

 <p class=fip id=p13>
-13.&emsp;I will substitute for your ego if you wish, but never for your spirit.
+13. I will substitute for your ego if you wish, but never for your spirit.
 <sup>2</sup>A father can safely leave a child with an elder brother who has shown himself responsible, but this involves no confusion about the child’s origin.
 <sup>3</sup>The brother can protect the child’s body and his ego, but he does not confuse himself with the father because he does this.
 <sup>4</sup>I can be entrusted with your body and your ego only because this enables you not to be concerned with them, and lets me teach you their unimportance.